 Maybe you’re not the newbie on the design team, but every day you go on safari to hunt down files for your projects.
 This “work about work” is draining, meaning you have less creative energy to pour into your designs.

-Help out yourself and your fellow new designers by frontloading the organization of your design files in Abstract.
+Help out yourself and your fellow new designers by frontloading the organization of your design files in Abstract Branches.
 Best practices for project and file architecture include structuring your projects and files according to how your product is built, not who is working on them.

-As you’re designing in Abstract, your micro and macro decisions about your process are automatically documented in your Commit messages, Branch summaries, and comments.
+As you’re designing in Abstract Branches, your micro and macro decisions about your process are automatically documented in your Commit messages, Branch summaries, and comments.
 Documentation happens as you design.
 There’s no need to take time after the fact to document the how and why of your designs.
-Abstract builds your system of record inline, without you ever needing to leave your design workflow.
+Abstract Branches builds your system of record inline, without you ever needing to leave your design workflow.

-Let’s talk about the how of getting your files into Abstract.
+Let’s talk about the how of getting your files into Abstract Branches.
 Start by creating projects based on the product you’re working on.
-Once your projects are in place, you’ll import your libraries, then clean up your design files and import those files as Master.
+Once your projects are in place, you’ll import your libraries, then clean up your design files and import those files as Main.

 Libraries first, then files

-The customers we’ve seen have the most success transitioning to Abstract have prioritized importing their libraries first.
-By importing libraries first, you lay a solid foundation for your team to actually design in Abstract.
+The customers we’ve seen have the most success transitioning to Abstract Branches have prioritized importing their libraries first.
+By importing libraries first, you lay a solid foundation for your team to actually design in Abstract Branches.